-- Have a quiet moment at Grotto.
-Beautiful Catholic outdoor sanctuary, surrounded by gardens, sets on 62 acres and have exceptional views of the city.
+- Have a quiet moment at the Grotto – a beautiful Catholic outdoor sanctuary, surrounded by gardens.
+It sits on 62 acres of land on a hill and offers some exceptional views of the city.

 - Catch a breeze at one of many gorgeous Columbia Gorge waterfalls.

-- Relax and sip a tea at serene Lan Su Classical Chinese Garden.
+- Relax and sip tea at the serene Lan Su Classical Chinese Garden.